a-ev/DACE.jl/docs/src/tutorials/setting-up-your-development-environment.md

 # Setting up your development environment

-!!! warning
-    These instructions will change when DACE\_jll is released as a package.

 This tutorial will run through setting up DACE\_jll.jl, DACE.jl and the DACE C++ library for development locally.
 It has been tested on Linux.